fitacourses/ai_data_analytics_python/README.md

 This organization contains **4 assignments**, one for each module of the course.

-### 📝 Assignment 1 — Syntax & Logic
+### 📝 Assignment 1 — KPI Calculator
-> *Python fundamentals: controlling program flow with conditions, loops, and functions.*
+> *Syntax & Logic — Python fundamentals with conditions, loops, and dictionaries.*

-Practice writing clean, readable Python code.
-Learn how to structure logic, handle errors, and think like a programmer from day one.
+A terminal-based script that calculates business KPIs — revenue, costs, profit, and gross margin — based on manually entered data.
+Evaluates each product's margin, prints a full KPI report, and checks whether the total profit meets a user-defined goal.
+No files, no external libraries — pure Python logic.

 ---

-### 📊 Assignment 2 — Data Processing
+### 📊 Assignment 2 — KPI File Reader: Weekly Running Competition
-> *Working with files and the powerful Pandas library.*

-Read, clean, and analyze real datasets from CSV and Excel files.
-Learn how to filter, group, and summarize data with just a few lines of code.
+> *Data Processing — CSV files, pandas, and openpyxl.*

+A script that reads weekly running training data from a CSV file and calculates performance KPIs for a group of runners competing against each other.
+Calculates total distance, elevation, average pace, heart rate, session performance scores, consistency scores, and determines a weekly winner.
+Exports the final leaderboard to an Excel file.

 ---

 ### 📈 Assignment 3 — Visualization
-> *Turning dry numbers into understandable charts.*

-Use Matplotlib and/or Seaborn to build clear, informative visuals.
-Learn how to tell a story with your data through bar charts, line graphs, and more.
+> *Coming soon*

 ---

 ### 🌐 Assignment 4 — Web Scraping
-> *Automating data collection from online resources.*

-Write scripts that fetch and parse real-time data from the web.
-Learn to work with HTML structure and extract exactly the information you need.
+> *Coming soon*

 ---